 COMPASS is committed to compliance with Title VI of the Civil Rights Act of 1964 and all related regulations and directives.
 COMPASS assures that no person shall on the grounds of race, color, national origin, gender, age, or disability be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any COMPASS service, program, or activity.
 COMPASS also assures that every effort will be made to prevent discrimination through the impacts of its programs, policies, and activities on minority and low-income populations.

 Limited English Proficiency Plan

-In addition, COMPASS identified several Environmental Justice Consideration Areas by using 2010 Census and American Community Survey data to locate block groups with high minority population and tracts with low-income population.
-For projects falling within these identified areas, COMPASS will provide enhanced outreach to minority and low-income populations as well as special consideration of project effects.
+In addition, COMPASS identified several Environmental Justice Consideration Areas by using Census and American Community Survey data to locate block groups with high minority population and tracts with low-income population.
+For projects falling within these identified areas, COMPASS will provide enhanced outreach to minority and low-income populations, as appropriate, as well as special consideration of project effects.